andrewtavis/wikirec/README.md

 # Methods [`↩`](#jumpto)

+wikirec uses natural language processing models to derive topics and then find relations between Wikipedia entries given their topic structure.
 Current NLP modeling methods implemented include:

 ### LDA

 [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) is a generative statistical model that allows sets of observations to be explained by unobserved groups that explain why some parts of the data are similar.
-In the case of kwgen, documents or text entries are posited to be a mixture of a given number of topics, and the presence of each word in a text body comes from its relation to these derived topics.
+In the case of wikirec, documents or text entries are posited to be a mixture of a given number of topics, and the presence of each word in a text body comes from its relation to these derived topics.

 ### BERT

-[Bidirectional Encoder Representations from Transformers](https://github.com/google-research/bert) derives representations of words based running nlp models over open source Wikipedia data.
-These representations are then able to be leveraged to derive topics.
+[Bidirectional Encoder Representations from Transformers](https://github.com/google-research/bert) derives representations of words based on nlp models ran over open source Wikipedia data.
+These representations are leveraged to derive topics that are then used to deliver recommendations.

 ### LDA with BERT embeddings